 - Cover the eggs with fresh water, plus about 1 to 2 inches of water.
+Add baking soda.
 Place saucepan onto stovetop at medium-low heat and bring to a boil for 1 minute.
 Cover and remove the saucepan from the heat and allow to sit for 12 minutes.

 - To peel eggs, simply tap them on their sides onto a hard surface such as a counter top.
 Then, carefully peel the shell away.
 If the eggs seem hard to peel, I've found peeling them under a slight stream of running, cold water to be helpful.
-Eggs, once peeled, may stay in an airtight container for 5 days.
+Eggs, once peeled, may stay in an airtight container for 5 to 7 days.